 Supporting Community Agriculture in Vermont and New York

 While Fort Ticonderoga looks forward to the growth in its agricultural production and farm to fork program, its current and future demands exceed its production.
 In a commitment to serve the regional agricultural economy and serve only the best, Fort Ticonderoga will increasingly work with community farmers and producers to source local ingredients and meat.
-Through an expanded Farmers Market and our Heritage and Harvest programs and Festivals, Fort Ticonderoga highlights the regions flavors and production allowing regional producers to directly reach our destination market.
+Through an expanded Farmers Market and our Heritage and Harvest programs and Festivals, Fort Ticonderoga highlights the flavors of the region and production allowing regional producers to directly reach our destination market.

 In pursuit of local and good, Fort Ticonderoga’s Fork to Table program partners with Black River Produce featuring 600 locally sourced growers including: